 CNO v.
-Verde-Balayo (Discipline Committee, 2021): In this case, the hearing proceeded by way of a partial Agreed Statement of Facts and a partial Joint Submission on Order.
-Similarities to the case before this Panel includes the member making fraudulent claims under her employee group benefit plan, signing or issuing in her professional capacity documents which she knew or ought to have known contained false or misleading statements and misappropriation of property.
-The member received \$7,982.50 and no restitution was made.
+Ding (Discipline Committee, 2022): In this case, the hearing proceeded by way of an Agreed Statement of Facts and Joint Submission on Order.
+Similarities to the case before this Panel include the member making false claims through her employee group benefit plan, signing or issuing in her professional capacity documents which she knew or ought to have known contained false or misleading statements and misappropriation of property.
+The member received approximately \$17,654.00 in relation to those false claims and no restitution was made.
 The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.

 CNO v.
-Velasquez (Discipline Committee, 2021): In this case, the hearing proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
-Similarities to the case before this Panel include the member making fraudulent claims under her employee group benefit plan, signing or issuing in her professional capacity documents which she knew or ought to have known contained false or misleading statements and misappropriation of property.
-The member received \$11,080.00 and restitution was made.
-The penalty included an oral reprimand, a 3-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.
+Cockett (Discipline Committee, 2022): In this case, the hearing proceeded by way of an Agreed Statement of Facts and Joint Submission on Order.
+The Decision and Reasons in this case was not available at this time.
+Similarities to the case before this Panel include the member making false claims through her employee group benefit plan, signing or issuing in her professional capacity documents which she knew or ought to have known contained false or misleading statements and misappropriation of property.
+The member received \$15,323.00 in relation to those false claims and no restitution was made.
+The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.